Bhagwan Dada

-Bhagwan Dada (1 August 1913 – 4 February 2002), also credited and mononymously known as Bhagwan, was an Indian actor and film director who worked in Hindi cinema.
-He is best known for his social film Albela (1951) and the songs "Shola Jo Bhadke" and "O Beta Ji O Babuji Qismat Ki Hawa Kabhi Naram".
+Bhagwan Dada (born Bhagwan Abhaji Palav; 1 August 1913 – 4 February 2002), also credited and mononymously known as Bhagwan, was pioneering Indian actor, director and producer whose career spanned over six decades, making him one of the earliest and most enduring figures in Indian Cinema.
+While widely celebrated for his landmark musical blockbuster Albela (1951), Bhagwan Dada's broader legacy rests on his status as Indian Cinema's first true dancing superstar and a versatile comedic lead.
+Renowned for his distinct, effortless, and rhythmic dance style - characterized by slow-motion footsteps and signature shoulder shrugs - his choreography fundamentally shaped the foundation of men dance in Bollywood, preceding dancing stars like Shammi Kapoor while directly influencing much later generation of actors, including Amitabh Bachchan and Govinda.
+Beyond his on-screen persona as a comic and a dancer, he was an accomplished filmmaker who directed and produced numerous films, mostly action-heavy stunt films during the 1930s and 1940s alongside a few comedy films during the 1950s and 1960s.
+Apart from Hindi, he also worked in a few Marathi films and occasionally, in films of other languages.

 Early life

 Bhagwan Dada was born in 1913 as Bhagwan Abhaji Palav in Amravati, Maharashtra.
-He was the son of a textile-mill worker who worked in Mumbai textile mills and was obsessed with films.
-Bhagwan dada hailed from a Marathi family.
-He worked as a labourer, but dreamt of doing films.
+He was the son of a Mumbai textile mill worker and was obsessed with films.
+Bhagwan Dada hailed from a Marathi family.
+He worked as a labourer, but dreamt of acting in films.
 He got his break with bit roles in silent films and got totally involved with the studios.
 He learned film-making and at one stage used to make low-budget films (in which he arranged for everything including the design of costumes and arranging meals for the cast) for Rs.
 65,000.